 Alex pointed to the female up close to the front, then the other brachiating at the back.

-“This is Ella, the daughter, and Indah, her mother.”
+“This is Luna, the daughter, and Indah, her mother.”

 “And this is Menyaru,” Alex introduced.
 “He’s our Sumatran male; he was born here.”

 Menyaru’s cheek pads rippled, as he ate some food in the middle of the exhibit.
 Down from the boardwalk was a lake.
 I peered into the water, clear and green with moss swaying underneath the surface.
 The island in the centre had a few rope climbing structures on it, but obviously disused.
 I wondered whether that could have been a home for another primate species.
 Maybe some other sort of gibbon could be housed there one day.

 “Is there anything else that you’d like to know?”

 “The, um, siamangs,” I noted, gesturing vaguely in the direction of the calls.
 “I take it they’re on the other side of the zoo, could we please go and see them?”